tnahs/easel/docs/getting-started/creating-your-site.md

 !!! info

     Each page directory requires a `page.yaml` file.
 In the way that `site.yaml` configures the site, `page.yaml` configures the page.
+If no `page.yaml` file is detected, the directory will be ignored.

 For this page we will do the laziest thing possible, create a `Lazy` page.
 This particular type of page auto-populates its contents from the contents of its respective directory sorted alphabetically by the absolute path of each item.